Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 Joe and Bruno tested the software and found that it could generate completely different passwords at any given moment.

-For the two of them, finding Joe's random password from back then was like searching for a needle in a haystack:
+For the two of them, finding Joe's random password from that time was like searching for a needle in a haystack:

 "If we have to try all possible password combinations, that would be equivalent to a trillion times the number of water droplets in the world.

-If we imagine a password as a droplet of water, we would find it might be flowing at the bottom of a river, it might fall from the sky, or it might be in any ocean around the world.
+If we imagine a password as a droplet of water, we would find that it could be flowing at the bottom of a river, it could fall from the sky, or it could be in any ocean anywhere in the world.

 If we could somehow reduce this situation, we could turn this insurmountable problem into something we could succeed at."

-After understanding how RoboForm worked, they began looking for clues along the timeline to narrow down the search range.
+After understanding how RoboForm worked, they began to look for clues along the timeline to narrow down the search range.

-They quickly noticed that the update notes for the 2015 version of the software were somewhat suspicious:
+They quickly noticed that in the version release timeline of the software, the update notes for the 2015 version were somewhat suspicious:

 "We increased the randomness of password generation."

-This statement raised suspicion in both genius hackers: Increased randomness??
+This statement raised suspicion for both genius hackers: Increased randomness??

-Does this mean that the passwords generated by versions before 2015 were not as random??
+Did this imply that the passwords generated by versions prior to 2015 were not as random??

-As computer hardware and software geniuses, Joe and Bruno also knew that it is "very, very difficult" for computers to continuously generate a string of "completely random" numbers, as many random numbers often have associations with some reference parameters:
+Joe and Bruno, being computer hardware and software geniuses, also knew that generating a string of "completely random" numbers continuously was "very, very difficult," and many random numbers often had associations with some reference parameters:

 "If we could manipulate this 'randomness,' we might be able to get a predictable output that could be used to attempt to crack Michael's wallet password."

-But now it was 2023; how could they return to the time when Michael created the password ten years ago and make the software mimic Michael's actions back then?
+But now it was 2023; how could they go back to the time when Michael created the password ten years ago and make the software mimic Michael's actions back then?

 At this point, their expertise became evident: they reverse-engineered the software, not only reverting it to the 2013 version but also manipulating the system data to make the software believe it was executing a command from a 2013 user:

-"We can deceive the system into thinking we are still generating passwords within the time window when Michael created them."
+"We can deceive the system into thinking we are still within the time window when Michael generated the password in 2013."

-Riding the "time machine" back to around ten years ago, they used a software tool also used by the NSA to try to understand the patterns of past password generation:
+Using a "time machine" to go back ten years, they also used a software tool that the NSA was using to try to understand the patterns of past password generation:

 "This software is like a Russian nesting doll.
 Our goal is the little doll in the middle that generates the password."